scm-repo-mirror/cockroachdb_docs/src/current/v26.1/deploy-cockroachdb-with-cockroachdb-operator.md

     If you intend to deploy CockroachDB nodes across multiple different regions, follow the additional steps described in [Deploy across multiple regions](#deploy-across-multiple-regions).
     {{site.data.alerts.callout_end}}

-1. Modify `cockroachdb.crdbCluster.podTemplate.spec.containers.resources` in the values file with the CPU and memory limits and requests for each node to use.
+1. Modify `cockroachdb.crdbCluster.podTemplate.spec.resources` in the values file with the CPU and memory limits and requests for each node to use.
 For example, to define default values of 4vCPU and 16GiB of memory:

     ~~~ yaml
     cockroachdb:
       crdbCluster:
         podTemplate:
           spec:
-            containers:
-            - name: cockroachdb
             resources:
               limits:
                 cpu: 4000m
                 memory: 16Gi
               requests:
                 cpu: 4000m
                 memory: 16gi
     ~~~

     For more information on configuring node resource allocation, refer to [Resource management]({% link {{ page.version.version }}/configure-cockroachdb-operator.md %})